DiegoAraque21/Situacion-Problema-Metodos/README.md

 Bonus:

-- Whitesapces: It is not a token, but our program read every whitespace so the result in the HTML is formatted equally as the one in the JSON file.
+- Whitesapces: It is not a token, but our program reads every whitespace so the result in the HTML is formatted equally as the one in the JSON file.

 ## Regular Expressions